-In order to be eligible for a Spouse Visa Extension, you will need to ensure that you still meet the same requirements that you met when you were granted your original Spouse Visa.
-The Spouse Visa requirements are strict and your extension application may require you to show such changes as an improvement in English language skill.
+The Spouse Visa extension requirements are strict and your extension application may require you to show such changes as an improvement in English language skill.

 Contact us today on 0333 363 8577 or use our online enquiry form to speak with a qualified immigration lawyer who can help you with your extension application.
 Your personal lawyer will make sure your application meets the standard expected for a renewal of your Spouse or Partner Visa.

 To be eligible for a UK Spouse Visa extension you must submit an FLR (M) form application and meet the following Spouse Visa requirements:

 As part of your Spouse visa renewal request, you need to provide proof of your genuine relationship with your partner.
 If your visa extension meets the requirements, you may stay in the UK until you are eligible to apply for ILR.

 Changes to the Home Office Immigration Rules mean that some people who did not originally have to meet the English Language requirement in their application for a Spouse Visa may now have to satisfy this part of the application in order for their Spouse Visa renewal to be approved.
 This affects any applicants whose “leave to remain as a partner” expired on or after 1st May 2017.

 If you make a UK spouse visa extension application that is unsuccessful for any reason, you will have 14 days from the date you received your decision letter to appeal to the First Tier Tribunal.

 If you submit an appeal after this deadline of 14 days, you will need to explain why your appeal was late.